Coloquinte/torchSR/README.md

 </details>

-All models are defined in `torchsr.models`. `torchsr.models.utils` provides useful tools to augment your models, such as self-ensemble methods and tiling.
+All models are defined in `torchsr.models`.
+Other useful tools to augment your models, such as self-ensemble methods and tiling, are present in `torchsr.models.utils`.

 ## Datasets

-The following datasets are available:
+The following datasets are available.
+Click on the links for the project page:
 * [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
 * [RealSR](https://github.com/csjcai/RealSR)
 * [Flicr2K](https://github.com/limbee/NTIRE2017)